-The drugs’ ability to kill is not lost on users these days.
-Barbiturates are commonly used in suicide attempts and the U.S. National Library of Medicine reports that about 1 in 10 overdoses involving barbiturates or a mixture that contains barbiturates are fatal.
-For this reason, if you or someone you know is regularly abusing barbiturates, the time to act is now.
+The drugs’ ability to kill is not lost on some modern-day users.
+According to WebMD, barbiturates are commonly used in suicide attempts, and the U.S. National Library of Medicine reports that about 1 in 10 people who overdose on barbiturates or a mixture that contains barbiturates will die.

 Barbiturates are sedative-hypnotics that relax the body and produce calming effects for people struggling with anxiety, insomnia, and other conditions.
 These medications, which are derived from barbituric acid, depress the central nervous system, which can mildly sedate users or put them into a coma, depending on the dose taken.
 To date, there have been 2,500-plus barbiturates that were made during the 20th century.
 Only 50, however, have been put onto the market, and about 12 are used today.
 Barbiturates are Schedule II, III, and IV depressants under the Controlled Substances Act.

 Barbiturates can be taken in tablet or capsule form while others can be taken in an oral liquid or injection form.
 Like benzodiazepines, barbiturates slow the processes of the body’s central nervous system and stimulate the brain neurotransmitter gamma-aminobutyric acid, or GABA.
-Barbiturates also slow down one’s heart rate and breathing as well as increase drowsiness and relaxation.
+Barbiturates also slow down one’s heart rate and breathing, and increase drowsiness and relaxation.
 The psychoactive effects of these drugs are similar to that of alcohol intoxication or benzodiazepine tranquilizers such as Valium and Xanax.

 While barbiturates make up a class of medications, their effects have different time lengths and therefore affect the body differently.
 How long or short those effects are determine how they are classified.
 They generally fall into four categories, which are ultra short-acting, short-acting, intermediate-acting, and long-acting.